 - Frequent writing assignments and exams with individualized feedback.

 - A semester-long focus on the skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 The LCOP Application Process

-Students admitted to Cleveland-Marshall College of Law through the LCOP program are required to begin their legal studies early on July 31, 2017.
-Your attendance and participation in LCOP is required for your admission to Cleveland-Marshall.
-Full-time and part-time day students, be aware that you will have an evening course obligation through the Fall semester.
+Students admitted to Cleveland-Marshall College of Law through the LCOP program are required to begin their first year of legal study approximately 3 weeks before the start of the fall semester.
+Attendance and participation in LCOP is required for those admitted to the LCOP program.
+Both full-time and part-time day students will have an evening course obligation through the Fall semester.

 Transfer students are not eligible for admission through the Legal Career Opportunities Program (LCOP).

 Required Summer Academic Program

 The LCOP program begins in early August prior to the start of the fall semester, with two weeks of intensive study at no additional tuition cost.
 You will begin your study of Torts and Legal Process with Associate Dean Carolyn Broering-Jacobs (Clinical Professor of Law and LCOP Professor) and Professor Nicholas DeSantis (Director of Academic Support).
 At the end of this two-week period, you will join your 1L colleagues for Orientation Week, and you will continue your Torts and Legal Process classes through the Fall semester, with Torts meeting three times a week and Legal Process meeting once a week.